MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

    Redeclaring a const variable is allowed in the console
 :::image-end:::

-To learn how to run a single REPL script or a multi-line REPL script, navigate to [The Console as a JavaScript environment](../../../console/console-javascript.md).
+To learn how to run a single REPL script or a multi-line REPL script, navigate to [Run JavaScript in the Console](../../../console/console-javascript.md).

 To review the history of this feature in the Chromium open-source project, navigate to Issue [1076427][CR1076427].